 The screening process, which involves physical exams, interviews, background checks, and psychological tests, takes about 6 to 8 weeks depending on the clinic.

 If you tick all the boxes, you can submit an application to become an egg donor.
 But where do you go?

-Where Can I Donate My Eggs?
+Where Can You Donate Your Eggs?